 Hasbrouck's travel how-to and advice books include a consumer guide to using the Internet for travel planning and purchasing, The Practical Nomad Guide to the Online Travel Marketplace (2001), and the definitive guide to independent international travel, The Practical Nomad: How to Travel Around the World (5th edition, 2011).

 Hasbrouck has gone around the world three times himself, once in each of the last three decades.
 While updating the most recent edition of The Practical Nomad: How to Travel Around the World, he spent 13 months on an 80,000-mile trip through 28 countries on 6 continents.
-Hasbrouck has visited all 50 states of the USA, 8 Canadian provinces, and more than 50 other countries, travelling by foot, bicycle, train, bus, boat, car, taxi, rickshaw, donkey and pony cart, and on more than 50 different airlines.
-In 2013, he bicycled 2,600 miles (4,200 km) across the USA and Canada from the Rocky Mountains to the Atlantic Ocean, and in 2014 he bicycled 1800 miles (2850 km) across Europe from the Swiss Alps to the Scottish Highlands.
+Hasbrouck has visited all 50 states of the USA, 8 Canadian provinces, and more than 60 other countries, travelling by foot, bicycle, train, bus, boat, car, taxi, rickshaw, donkey and pony cart, and on more than 60 different airlines.
+In recent years, he has bicycled thousands of miles across the USA, Canada, Europe, and Argentina.

 Hasbrouck has worked with thousands of independent travellers to help them plan and organize their trips.
 Long active in peace and human rights organizations, Hasbrouck is an evangelist for travel as a positive force for global change.
-In addition to his travel books and articles for travel magazines, Hasbrouck has written for a variety of policy journals including Peacework, The Nonviolent Activist, and Privacy Journal.
+In addition to his travel books and articles for travel magazines, Hasbrouck has written for a variety of publications on peace, justice, and human rights, including Peacework, The Nonviolent Activist, Antiwar.com, and Privacy Journal.

 For more than 15 years, Hasbrouck worked for offline and Internet travel agencies specializing in independent around-the-world travel, with clients including individual travellers and groups as well as travel technology and consulting organizations.
 He also remains a paid affiliate of Airtreks.com, where he was the staff "Travel Guru" from 1998 to 2006 before he shifted his focus to full-time freelance writing, Web publishing, and consulting.

-Hasbrouck is a member of numerous professional associations and peace and human rights groups, including the National Writers Union (Co-Chair, Book Division), the Bay Area Travel Writers (former member, Board of Directors), the Travel Website Owners Association, Ethical Traveler, the National Lawyers Guild (non-lawyer legal worker member), the War Resisters League, Hostelling International (life member and member of the Honorary Committee for HI-USA's 75th Anniversary Campaign for Hostelling), the National Association of Railroad Passengers, and the San Francisco Bicycle Coalition.
+Hasbrouck is a member of numerous professional associations and peace and human rights groups, including the National Writers Union (Co-Chair, Book Division), the Bay Area Travel Writers (former member, Board of Directors), the National Lawyers Guild (non-lawyer legal worker member), the War Resisters League, Hostelling International (life member and member of the Honorary Committee for HI-USA's 75th Anniversary Campaign for Hostelling), the National Association of Railroad Passengers, and the San Francisco Bicycle Coalition.

-The Practical Nomad series of books by Edward Hasbrouck is published by Avalon Travel Publishing, the leading publisher in the USA of guidebooks for independent travellers in North America and worldwide.
-Other Avalon Travel Publishing guidebook imprints include Moon Handbooks, Rick Steves' Guides, Living Abroad In..., Road Trip USA, The Peoples Guide to Mexico, and Foghorn Outdoors.
+The Practical Nomad series of books by Edward Hasbrouck is published by Avalon Travel Publishing, a division of the Hachette Book Group.
+Other Avalon Travel imprints include Moon Handbooks, Rick Steves' Guides, Living Abroad In..., Road Trip USA, The Peoples Guide to Mexico, and Foghorn Outdoors.

 | Travel Tips